 The silhouette image is raised off the page slightly using foam mounting tape for a bit more dimension.
 Cut files like this that have thinner lines are best used as larger images because if they are sized too small, the cutting machine blade tends to “catch” and tear the paper.

 I always use a little Mickey somewhere on my page, and the mickey punched from silver glitter paper was the perfect size to fit inside the ride vehicle.
-I think he looks like he just hopped in and is headed right off the page!
+I think he looks like he just hopped in and is headed for a spin among the stars!

 I really enjoyed adapting this silhouette image to use as a background, and there are several more I can’t wait to try that can be found in the Disney Creative Co.
 Cut File Library HERE with more images being added weekly.